1- Necessary and sufficient conditions (think of some examples as we did in the Homeworks):

 Sosa believes there are two kinds of knowledge: Animal and Reflective.
 Animal Knowledge is externalist in nature.
 The animal is not aware of its knowledge.
 It relies exclusively on its sense (what I call "antennas").

-On the other hand, Reflective Knowledge is internal in nature: It's a second-order knowledge that is acquired by reflecting on the principles and processes that underlie Animal Knowledge.
+On the other hand, Reflective Knowledge (RK) is internal in nature: It's a second-order knowledge that is acquired by reflecting on the principles and processes that underlie Animal Knowledge (AK, a first order of knowledge).